kkalouli/RQueT/README.md

 - the best lexicalized model trained on the bigrams and trigrams of the surface forms and the POS tags of the question, of the first context-before and of the first context-after (found within the folder *models*)

 ## Scripts
 In the folder *scripts* you can find the main notebooks used for the fine-tuning of the BERT models and the training of the further classifiers.
 The notebook *QTI - Fine-tuning BERT* can be used to reproduce our fine-tuning of the BERT models.
 The models themselves can be downloaded from the above links.
-The embeddings we extracted from each of these models (the CSV embedding of the 11th layer) can be found in the folder *fine-tuned_bert_embeddings*.
+The embeddings we extracted from each of these models (the CLS embedding of the 11th layer) can be found in the folder *fine-tuned_bert_embeddings*.
 These files with the embeddings are also necessary to run the other notebook we make available *QTI - Training Further Classifiers*.
 This notebook also uses the files found in the folder *simple_features_annotations*.

 ## Contact